RNAdetective/AIDD/README.md

 ##if the script runs into a error where it asks the user for input just exit out and run it again and that should fix the error.

-Everyone regardless of how you set up your virtual image needs to do the following last two steps.
+EVERYONE REGARDLESS OF WHICH OPTION TO GET THE VIRTUALBOX YOU TOOK.

-12. Set up external, internal hard drive, or shared folder path for the pipeline to store files to.
+8. Set up external, internal hard drive, or shared folder path for the pipeline to store files to.
 The virtual box only has enough memory to run to the tools you will need a hard drive external to the virtual box below are the three options you have and instructions to create each of them.
 Just make sure the hard drive has enough space You will need about 50G for each file or more if you use deep sequencing.

 A.	If you choose the external drive make sure you set up the virtual box to recognize your drive.
 Do this by going to the settings and selecting USB.
 Make sure you have the right 2.0 or 3.0 option selected and click add device.
 Then select the appropriate device from the menu.
 Then apply changes and restart the virtualbox.
 The final path should be /media/user/”whatever you named you external drive”